-The toughest part of most people’s spending plan is mastering discretionary variable spending.
+The toughest part of most people’s spending plan is mastering spending.

-Discretionary variable spending is spending on stuff and activities that vary and that we want but don’t need.
+Discretionary spending is spending on stuff and activities that we want but don’t need.

 Eating out.
 Movies.
 Travel.
 Entertainment.
 Shopping.
 Mementos.
 Hobbies.
 Gifts.
 Home Furnishings.
 Toys.
 Cable.
 Electronics.